Undergraduate Admissions and Relations with Schools

 The requirement may also be satisfied by completing college courses or earning particular scores on SAT, Advanced Placement (AP), or International Baccalaureate (IB) exams.
 See the UC web page for “a–g” courses.

-For detailed information about the content of acceptable “a–g” courses, refer to the UC San Diego admissions site for freshman requirements.
+For detailed information about the content of acceptable “a–g” courses, refer to the UC admissions web page for freshman a–g requirements.

 You must earn a minimum grade point average (GPA) of 3.0 or higher, or 3.4 or higher if you are a nonresident applicant.
-See “Determining Your Grade Point Average.”
+See “Freshman Admission Requirements.”

 You are considered a nonresident applicant if you are a student who lives outside the state of California.
 You will be required to present higher academic credentials than California residents in order to be eligible for admission to the university, in addition to paying the nonresident tuition.

 Advanced Placement, International Baccalaureate, and UC-transferable college courses are the only courses considered honors courses for admission purposes for non-California resident applicants.
-For additional details about freshman requirements, please see “Out-of-State Students”.
+For additional details about freshman requirements, please see the UC web page for out-of-state students.

-Details about residency for tuition purposes can be found online at the Registrar’s Office.
+Details about residency for tuition purposes can be found at the Registrar’s Office website.

 International applicants must meet the same requirements for admission as any other applicant with the exception of English proficiency.
-See http://admission.universityofcalifornia.edu/international/index.html.
+See the international pages on the UC Admissions website.

-All applicants educated outside the U.S. where the language of instruction is other than English will be screened for a level of English language proficiency.
-Rather than relying on a single factor for identifying English language proficiency for non-native speakers of English, the Office of Undergraduate Admissions and Relations with Schools is recommending a more comprehensive approach to assess proficiency.
+If you were educated outside the U.S. where the language of instruction is other than English, you will be screened for a level of English language proficiency.
+Rather than relying on a single factor for identifying English language proficiency for non-native speakers of English, the Office of Admissions applies a more comprehensive approach to assess proficiency.

-In addition to an adequate English-language background, international students must have sufficient funds available to cover all fees, living and other expenses, and transportation connected with their stay in the United States (See: https://students.ucsd.edu/finances/fees/registration/explanation.html).
+In addition to an adequate English-language background, international students must have sufficient funds available to cover all fees, living and other expenses, and transportation connected with their stay in the United States.
+The Explanation of Registration Fees web page describes the types of fees.

 The university grants credit for all College Board Advanced Placement Tests on which you score 3 or higher.
 This may be subject credit, graduation credit, or credit toward general-education or breadth requirements.
 Credit is expressed in quarter units.
-For details, see the Advanced Placement credit chart, which also shows requirements by college.
+For details, see the Advanced Placement credit chart for both campuswide and college-specific requirements

 The university grants credit for International Baccalaureate exams.
 Only Higher Level Exams are accepted for credit by UC; Standard Level Exams are not given credit.
 The IB credit limit at UC San Diego is thirty units.
-For details, see the International Baccalaureate credit chart, which also shows requirements by college.
+For details, see the International Baccalaureate credit chart for both campuswide and college-specific requirements.

-Many high schools have arrangements with nearby postsecondary institutions, allowing you to take regular courses while you are still in high school.
+Many high schools have arrangements with nearby postsecondary institutions, allowing you to take college-level courses while you are still in high school.
 These courses may be accepted by the university exactly as they would be if you were a full-time college student.
-If you are admitted to UC San Diego, you must provide a transcript of all courses taken, including college courses.
+If you are admitted to UC San Diego, you must provide a transcript of all courses taken, including those at the college level.

 No matter how many college units you earn before graduating from high school, you will still be considered a freshman and apply as such.

-You are a transfer applicant if you have graduated from high school or equivalent and have completed UC-transferable course work during a regular academic term, other than a summer session immediately following high school.
+You are a transfer student if you enrolled in a regular session (fall, winter, or spring) at a college or university after high school, other than a summer session immediately following high school.
 As a transfer applicant, you may not disregard your college record and apply for admission as a freshman.

 To be eligible for admission to UC San Diego as a transfer student, you must meet certain requirements.
-The acceptability of courses for transfer credit is determined by the Office of Undergraduate Admissions and Relations with Schools.
+The acceptability of courses for transfer credit is determined by the Office of Admissions.
 For details on transfer admission requirements, visit the transfer admission web page.

 The following are minimum eligibility requirements for the University of California.
-Because the San Diego campus has been unable to accommodate all minimally eligible applicants, you must exceed these requirements in order to be considered for admission:
+Because the San Diego campus has been unable to accommodate all minimally eligible applicants, in order to be considered for admission you must exceed these requirements:

 *Nonresidents may be held to a higher GPA.

 If you are a transfer student who was classified as a resident of California at your previous school, do not assume that you will be classified as a California resident for tuition purposes at UC San Diego.
-Additional details about residence for tuition purposes can be found online.
+Details about resident status for tuition purposes can be found on the Registrar’s Office web page for residency.

 You are considered a nonresident applicant if your course work was completed outside the state of California.
 Additional details about residence for tuition purposes can be found online.